tengcharmaine/tp/docs/UserGuide.md

 3. **Custom fields**: Allow users to customize fields for patient records to suit their clinic's requirements.
 4. **Date of Birth**: Add a field for date of birth to patient records for better age calculation.
 5. **Appointment scheduling**: Implement a feature to track and schedule patient appointments.
+6. **Notes tagging and labelling**: Allow users to tag and label different types of notes.
+For example, a tag for patient's diagnosis and another for their medication.

 --------------------------------------------------------------------------------------------------------------------
 ## Glossary